azer/boxcars-archived/README.md

 ## Usage

-Create a configuration file *(feel free to change later.
-Boxcars will be reloading it automatically)*:
+Create a configuration file *(Boxcars will be reloading it automatically on any changes)*:

 ```json
 {